 Senator Kyrsten Sinema became the first openly bisexual person elected as a U.S. Senator in 2018.

 In McGlaughlin v.
 Jones (2017), the Arizona Supreme Court unanimously agreed that the presumption of paternity given to men who are married to the mother of a child at any time within 10 months of the birth of the child applies equally to women in same-sex couples.

-In May 2016, now-Senator Martha McSally, who has a 48 score from Human Rights Campaign (most Arizona Republicans score a zero), was one of only 29 Republican House members who voted for the Maloney amendment to prohibit LGBT+ discrimination by federal contractors.
+In May 2016, now-Senator Martha McSally, who has a 48 score from Human Rights Campaign (most Arizona Republicans score a zero), was one of only 29 Republican House members who voted for the Maloney amendment to prohibit LGBTQ+ discrimination by federal contractors.